 Overview

-Crested Butte is community located in Gunnison County, Colorado.
-The former coal mining town is now called "the last great Colorado ski town".
+Crested Butte is a former coal mining town now called "the last great Colorado ski town".
 Crested Butte is a destination for skiing, mountain biking, and outdoor activities.

 Geography